Overview

 Train and Metro

-- Validation: You must tap your card or insert your ticket at the turnstile to enter.
+- Validation: Tap or insert your ticket at the turnstile before boarding.

 Bus